 There are two different collection requests for the Staff/Course (L) Data Set, one that opens in the fall and one that opens in the winter.
-All staff and course records and the Student Course (GN) Record are reported during these two Staff/Course (L) Collection Requests.
-Data from the first collection will be used for the HQT-proper certification and licensure measures on the Local Report Cards.
+All staff and course records are reported during these two Staff/Course (L) Collection Requests.
+Data from the first collection will be used for the proper certification and licensure measures on the Local Report Cards.